free-drones/drone_interactive_map/src/back-end/README.md

 ```
 ##### Threads
 The following threads in `/threads/..` are:
+* `thread_drone_pub` : This thread packages information from Drone manager and sends it to frontend with the help of Gui_pub thread.
 * `thread_gui_pub.py`: This threads sends data and messages to front-end.
 The threads listen to a queue and when a new request (message) is appended this thread will send it to front-end.
 * `thread_info_fetcher.py`: This thread regularly requests information from RDS (using the defined API) and saves retrieved information to the database which then can be used when front-end performs a request.
 * `thread_rds_pub.py`: This thread sends requests to RDS.
 New requests which are to be sent to RDS can be added by calling `add_request` which will append the request to a queue.